-If you already have coronary artery disease, your doctor will probably want you to lower your LDL level by at least 30 to 35 percent through dieting, exercising and possibly, medicines.
+If you already have CAD, your doctor will probably want you to lower your LDL level by at least 30 percent through diet, exercise and, possibly, medicines.
 Another way to help is to increase your HDL level.
-If you can reduce your LDL level to less than 130 and increase your HDL level to at least 50, you're on the right track.
+If you can reduce your LDL level to less than 130 and increase your HDL level to at least 50, you are on the right track.

 What foods should I add to my diet?

-When trying to lower your LDL cholesterol, you want to add foods that are low in cholesterol and saturated fats, because your body turns saturated fats into cholesterol.
-To do this, add foods that are high in soluble fiber (see column B in chart on page 3).
+When you try to lower your LDL cholesterol level, you will want to add foods to your diet that are low in cholesterol and saturated fat, because your body turns saturated fats into cholesterol.
+A good way to do this is to eat foods that are high in soluble fiber.

 There are lots of ways to add healthy foods to your diet.
-Follow the tips and the serving-size guidelines below:
+Follow these tips and the serving-size guidelines:

 Start your day out right.
-Have some form of grain (like whole-grain bread or whole-grain cereal) and fruit for breakfast.
+Have some kind of grain (like whole-grain bread or whole-grain cereal) and fruit for breakfast.

 Think of grains and vegetables as your main dish in lunches and dinners.
-If you're serving meat or poultry as a main dish, add a tossed salad or a vegetable to the plate.
+If you are serving meat or poultry as a main dish, add a tossed salad or a vegetable to your plate.

-Add beans to leafy salads, pasta salads and stews—chick peas, kidney beans and navy beans have been shown to reduce LDL cholesterol levels.
+Add beans to leafy green salads, pasta salads, and stews—chick peas, kidney beans, and navy beans have been shown to reduce LDL cholesterol levels.

 Drink fat-free or 1 percent milk, not whole milk or 2 percent milk.
 Look for low-fat yogurt and cheese, too.

 Try soy products.
 Soy has come a long way in the last few years.
-Today, you can find soy products in many grocery stores and health food stores.
-Try veggie-soy burgers, soy pepperoni, tofu or soy milk.
+Today, you can find soy products in many grocery and health food stores.
+Try veggie-soy burgers, soy pepperoni, tofu, or soy milk.